MahmoudShata23/UnDo-Redo/README.md

 `Change Tracking`: Make changes to the form and ensure they are tracked.
 `Undo Action`: Click the Undo button and verify the form reverts to the previous state.
 `Redo Action`: Click the Redo button and verify the form reverts to the state before the Undo action.
-`Button States`: Ensure the Undo button is disabled when there are no changes to undo and the Redo button is disabled when there are no changes to redo.
+`Button States`: Ensure the Undo button is disabled when there are no changes to undo and the Redo button is disabled when there are no changes to redo , Ensure the submit button is disabled when there are invalid inputs and when submit reset form .